shanmugapriya1098/Smart-crop-protection-system-using-IOT-in-wokwi/README.md

 ## How to Run (Wokwi)
 1. Open https://wokwi.com/
-2. Create a new project (ESP32 / Arduino)
+2. Create a new project (ESP32)
-3. Upload `diagram.json` and `sketch.ino`
+3. Paste `wokwi_code` and `use necessary sensors` and create the project diagram
+4. Set up IBM cloud
-4. Start simulation
+5. Start simulation

 ## Notes
 - Designed for learning and prototyping